1. How do I pay my encumbrance fees?

 7. Is City of Calgary public transportation available in Mahogany?

 There is a limited service.
 For schedule information please call 403-262-1000 or visit City Transit online at www.calgarytransit.com.

 8. Is the lake maintained for skating in the winter?

 Lake ice will be maintained for skating once there is 12 to 16″ of ice thickness, typically sometime in late-December or early January.
 During the skating season the ice is regularly cleared and flooded to maintain as smooth a surface as possible.
 Lake ice quality is dependent on the weather and overall climate.
 The area is lit at night by two large flood lights during park hours.

 9. Who is responsible for cleaning up the community pathways, parks, medians and boulevards after pet owners who do not pick up after their pets?

 Under the Responsible Pet Owner bylaw, pet owners must clean up after their pets, and violators can be ticketed.
 City of Calgary Animal Bylaw Enforcement can and will enforce the Pet Bylaws - please call 311 to file a complaint.
 MHOA always encourages responsible pet ownership, and there are several dog bag stations throughout the Wetlands!
-Please practice community stewardship by cleaning up after your animals, and educating your neighbours.
+Please practice community stewardship by cleaning up after your animals, and educating your neighbors.